luprint/lprint/README.md

 1) Options to choose what you want in your randomly generated text

-2) A Print sweeper option, which will delete all print messages which arn't commited yet.
+2) A print sweeper option, which will delete all print messages which arn't commited yet.

 3) Better quality prettyPrint

 4) Print limit warnings

 5) Jump to LTP print statement option

+6) As with all projects, better testing.

+7) Smoother cleanup of print statements

 ## Requirements